 "The coronavirus could be the catalyst that gets firms to adopt remote work policies in far greater numbers than we see now, even after the pandemic ends.
 This is an opportunity to essentially restructure organizations" adds Choudhury.

-Your Internal Communication Is the Key to Keeping Your Teams Productive During the COVID-19 Crisis
+Your Internal Communication Is Key to Keeping Your Remote Teams Productive

 Your internal communication is the glue that holds your business together and it plays an even more important role during the coronavirus outbreak.